RafaAyGar/malenia/README.md

 # malenia
-#### Machine learning automatization package to ease experiments launching and results extraction
+#### Enhance your experiment launch and results extraction processes with the advanced machine learning automation package Malenia.
+Streamline the entire workflow, making it more efficient and user-friendly for seamless experimentation and effortless result retrieval.

 ## Functionalities